nukata/lisp-in-cs/IMPLEMENTATION-NOTES.md

 ----------------------------------------

 **Note:**
-I believe the partially hygienic nature delivers the ideal behavior of macros.
+I believe the partially hygienic nature delivers an ideally useful behavior of macros.
-You can also define
+You can define
 [anaphoric macros](http://www.asahi-net.or.jp/~kc7k-nd/onlispjhtml/anaphoricMacros.html)
 (Japanese) by introducing a symbol (`it` in the following example) to the expansion result intentionally without using `(gensym)`.